MicrosoftDocs/memdocs/sccm/core/clients/manage/upgrade/upgrade-analytics.md

 *Applies to: System Center Configuration Manager (Current Branch)*

-Upgrade Readiness (formerly Upgrade Analytics) is a part of [Windows Analytics](https://www.microsoft.com/WindowsForBusiness/windows-analytics) that allows you to assess and analyze the readiness of devices in your environment for an upgrade to Windows 10 (the specific version targeted is configurable).
+Upgrade Readiness (formerly Upgrade Analytics) is a part of [Windows Analytics](https://www.microsoft.com/WindowsForBusiness/windows-analytics) that allows you to assess and analyze the readiness of devices in your environment for an upgrade to Windows 10.
+You can configure the specific version.
 Upgrade Readiness can be integrated with Configuration Manager to access client upgrade compatibility data in the Configuration Manager admin console.
 You are able to target devices for upgrade or remediation using dynamic collections created based on this data.

 Upgrade Readiness is a solution that runs on [Operations Management Suite (OMS)](/azure/operations-management-suite/operations-management-suite-overview).
 You can read more about Upgrade Readiness in [Manage Windows upgrades with Upgrade Readiness](/windows/deployment/upgrade/manage-windows-upgrades-with-upgrade-readiness).